-The information given herein is for educational purposes only.
-References to commercial products or trade names are made with the understanding that no discrimination is intended and no endorsement by Texas AgriLife Extension Service personnel is implied.
-Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.
-The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating In early May 2012, the Texas Plant Diagnostic Clinic in Amarillo received several samples from the Central Texas Blacklands that had issues on the wheat head and leaf tissue.
+It is not uncommon for the Texas Plant Diagnostic Clinic (Texas high Plains Plant Diagnostic Laboratory) in Amarillo to receive samples from the wetter areas of the state with issues on the wheat head and leaf tissue.
 One wheat sample had glume discoloration typical of sooty molds.
 From this sample, the Clinic identified several potential fungal pathogens: Alternaria sp., Fusarium sp., Bipolaris sp., and Cladosporium sp.
 (Figure 2).
 The fungus Bipolaris sp. can cause diseases such as common root rot and spot blotch (leaf spot) but can also infect the glumes.